-If a product is to be discontinued, the supplier must inform HARMAN of such in writing as early as possible (at least 12 months before production stop).
-This notification must be delivered in the form of a Product Termination Notice (PTN) to the HARMAN Procurement / Purchasing who is currently responsible for this component.
-The supplier shall provide information such as last time buy schedule.
+If a product is to be discontinued, the supplier must inform HARMAN of such in writing as early as possible (at least 6 months before Last Time Buy date and 12 months before production stop).
+This notification must be delivered in the form of a Product Termination Notice (PTN) to the HARMAN Procurement / Purchasing who is currently responsible for this component and for affecting the Automotive Divisions for electronic parts, submit this PCN in addition to the email address: PCN_supplier_in-box@harman.com.
+The supplier shall provide information such as last time buy schedule and replacement recommendation.

 The supplier shall provide failure analysis support for discontinued parts to HARMAN.